 Review times, fees, and submittal requirements also depend on the jurisdiction, size, and scope of your project.
 A good rule of thumb: a high metro area with a large footprint project will equal longer times, higher fees, and more submittal requirements.
 Smaller less populated areas with a smaller scope project will have shorter review times, smaller fees, and basic submittal requirements.

 Like everything with development, it is risky to do-it-yourself and the best use of time, money, and resources is to get a qualified expert on your side.
 This is easier said than done, however, and you will need to properly vet your expert.
-Call Permit Advisors and ask us any questions about any city in the United States and we can provide timely, accurate, and cost effective solutions.
+Call Permit Advisors and ask us any questions about any design and construction project or project delivery in any city in the United States and we can provide timely, accurate, and cost effective solutions.
 We are: